 To understand and watch how DocuSign works, please see How DocuSign Works.

 Offers many improved features that enables faster sending and task completion.
-For more information, please visit the New DocuSign Experience Portal.
+For more information or how to do a specific DocuSign task, please visit the New DocuSign Experience Portal.

 Improvements such as: